Create a social app to log runs with running buddies

 Our second function calculates weekly and all-time total distance statistics for an individual runner.

-We'll query the datastore to get a runner's logged run data, calculate some statistics for that runner, and then return an array with all of their information:
+We'll query the datastore to get a runner's logged run details, calculate some statistics for that runner, and then return an array containing all of that information:

 import { DefineFunction, Schema, SlackFunction } from "deno-slack-sdk/mod.ts";